ISLANDS: Non-Places Game Cover

 • “What it is, is a place to be that's eerie, funny, weird, curiosity-provoking, beautiful.”

-Players generally find the grinding aspect of the game to be tedious and repetitive, particularly as they progress beyond the initial levels, despite enjoying the early episodes.
-The enjoyment tends to diminish around the halfway point, leading to a sense of weariness with the gameplay.
+Players generally find the grinding aspect of the game to be tedious and repetitive, particularly as they progress beyond the initial levels.
+While the first few episodes are enjoyable, the experience tends to wear thin and become less engaging as the game continues.

 • “But other than that, I found it quite tedious to sit through.”